-Q43.
-How do the new participation membership cards for recreation programs work?
+Q42.
+How do the new participation membership for recreation programs work?
 For how long is each card valid?

-Membership cards are designed to eliminate parents from filling out the same paperwork repeatedly for each program/location with the exception of certain paperwork such as the emergency contact card, field trip forms, etc. This will expedite the whole registration process.
+Membership is designed to eliminate parents from filling out the same paperwork repeatedly for each program/location with the exception of certain paperwork such as the emergency contact information, field trip forms, etc. This will expedite the whole registration process.
 Employees may still ask to verify proof of residency.
-Membership cards are valid for 2 years rom the beginning of the Fall through the end of the Summer (ex.
-Fall '13 - Summer '14).
+Memberships are valid for 2 years from the beginning of the Fall through the end of the Summer (ex.
+Fall 2019 - Summer 2021).